dannteMich/learn_python/extra_lessons/clean_code/slides.md

 ## The basic truths about comments:

 1. If you need a comment, it means the code is not clear enough on it's own.
-2. Comments are the last resort to make you're code clear and readable.
+2. Comments tend to decay (code is updated with the comments) and drift (code is inserted in a way that makes the comments irrelevant).

-3. Comments tend to decay (code is updated with the comments) and drift (code is inserted in a way that makes the comments irrelevant).{.fragment}
+Comments are the last resort<br/>to make your code clear and readable.{.fragment}

-Eventually comments becomes noise that we learn to ignore{.fragment}
+Eventually comments becomes noise<br/>that we learn to ignore.{.fragment}

 --

 ### Guidelines for (not) writing comments

-1. Don't write comments that explain what the code already explains{.fragment}
+1. Don't write comments that explain what the code already explains.{.fragment}
-2. Don't write a comment when a better name, or a function would explain it better{.fragment}
+2. Don't write a comment when a better name, or a function would explain it better.{.fragment}
 3. Comments should explain ***why*** and maybe ***how***. never ***what***.{.fragment}

 --